Aegisub/aegisite/source/docs/3.0/Automation/Lua/Subtitle_file_interface.html.md

 The latter function-call syntax is preferred for readability.
 The table index setting syntax is slightly faster.

-Appending a line always runs in constant time, and does not move the cursor otherwise used to optimise sequential access.
+Appending a line does not move the cursor otherwise used to optimise sequential access.

 ### Insert line  ###
 Synopsis: